Gyanreyer/OpenWilds/site/README.md

 ## Styling

 Styles can be attached to components using the `css` tagged template literal function.
-When a component is rendered, we will gather the attached styles, bundle them into CSS files, and add appropriate `<link rel="stylesheet">` tags to the page to load them.
+When a component is rendered, we will gather the attached styles, bundle them into CSS files, and automatically add appropriate `<link rel="stylesheet">` tags to the page to load them.

 ```js